moves-rwth/attestor/README.md

 It is possible to manually supply [graph grammars](https://github.com/moves-rwth/attestor/wiki/Graph-Grammar-Syntax), [initial heaps](https://github.com/moves-rwth/attestor/wiki/Heap-Configuration-Syntax), and [contracts](https://github.com/moves-rwth/attestor/wiki/Contract-File-Syntax) to Attestor.

+Since version 0.4.0, it is also possible to provide specifications in a restricted fragment of symbolic heap separation logic with inductive predicate definitions.
+This means that a [symbolic heap](https://github.com/moves-rwth/attestor/wiki/Symbolic-Heap-Syntax) can be supplied as an initial heap.
+Moreover, a [system of inductive predicate definitions](https://github.com/moves-rwth/attestor/wiki/SID-Syntax) may be supplied instead of a graph grammar.

-Please confer the [respective page](https://github.com/moves-rwth/attestor/wiki/Command-Line-Options) for further details.
+Please confer the [respective page](https://github.com/moves-rwth/attestor/wiki/Command-Line-Options) for further details on all options.

 ## Graphical User Interface